-Information was seen as the key to the provision of good services and the way disabled people are treated by professionals and the public at large can make all the difference between feeling respected or rejected as an equal citizen.
+Information was seen as the key to the provision of good services and the way people with disabilities are treated by professionals and the public at large can make all the difference between feeling respected or rejected as an equal citizen.
 Issues included:

 - Information about health and treatment, about social services' eligibility criteria, assessments, complaints procedures and help available, and about housing options. - Access to houses, public buildings and other aspects of the built environment facilitates participation in community life, and the capacity to take advantage of community services.
-Poor telephone and reception services, combined with complex forms used when applying for help can create unnecessary barriers to services. - Attitudes among some professionals are experienced by disabled people as discriminatory, patronising and demeaning
+Poor telephone and reception services, combined with complex forms used when applying for help can create unnecessary barriers to services. - Attitudes among some professionals are experienced by disabled people as discriminatory, patronising and demeaning being distributed.
+Issues included: